symphonyoss/bot-unfurl/README.md

 #### :accept-connections-interval

 The interval (in minutes) that the bot will use to check for and accept incoming cross-pod connection requests.
+If not specified, defaults to 30 minutes.

 ### Logging Configuration